adon-cloudcannon/landing-page-test/src/collections/posts/a-new-way-to-configure-your-cloudcannon-sites.md

 ## How to configure the ideal editing experience for your static site

 If you’re new to CloudCannon, when you create a new site or import an existing SSG repository you’ll be prompted to generate a new CloudCannon configuration file — either completely fresh or from any existing build settings in your repo.
+(And if you have existing Forestry or Netlify CMS config files, we'll pick those up and adapt them to CloudCannon.)&nbsp;

 Note that while some automatic generation is possible — identifying collections in SSGs like Eleventy, Jekyll, or Hugo, for example — the generated config file should be treated as a starting point to build upon.
 (CloudCannon’s strength is in its flexibility, after all, and we don’t want to make decisions about your data for you.)